 Turns out not every authentic, traditional coffee house has to look like an authentic, traditional coffee house.

 First built in the early 1900s, a large portion of Café Prückel underwent a refit in 1954 at the hands of architect and interior designer, Oswald Haerdtl.
-And little has changed since.

-The location has a touch of The Marvellous Mrs Maisel about it, particularly in the faded pink and yellow stripes of the ceiling, the tall windows, and mirrored walls.
+The location has a touch of The Marvellous Mrs Maisel about it, particularly in the pink and yellow stripes of the ceiling, the tall windows, and mirrored walls.
 No dusky niches in Café Prückel.

-My coffee was excellent, the service a touch more friendly than in the very traditionalist of traditional cafés (a waiter once talked with me about the weather…be still my beating English heart).
-The menu rivals that of a restaurant, but you can, of course, get your cakes and pastries.
+My coffee has always been excellent here, and the service much more friendly than in the very traditionalist of traditional cafés (a waiter once talked with me about the weather…be still my beating English heart).

 You might come across smartly-attired folk grabbing breakfast before work, professorial types reading the papers, or a young student couple arguing over an exhibition.
-Many tables were reserved on my first visit, even on a cold January weekday morning.
+Many tables were reserved on my first visit, for example, even on a cold January weekday morning.

 I’ve returned several times now for working breakfasts with a colleague, making use of the outdoor seating in warmer seasons.
-I usually go for the basic Wiener Frühstück (fresh rolls, soft-boiled egg, and a melange coffee).
+I usually go for the basic Wiener Frühstück (fresh rolls, soft-boiled egg) and a melange coffee.

 - L. Heiner (at No.9): a Café-Konditorei that dates back to the days of the Austrian Empire